Which type of solar quotes do you need?

 Air to air heat pumps absorb heat from the air outside and transfer it directly into your home usually via a ventilation fan system.

 On average, an air to water heat pump costs between £8,750–£14,050, including installation.
-Even though it’s more expensive than air to air heat pumps, it’s a more complex energy system.
-The heat it produces can be used for both central heating and domestic hot water if combined with a hot water storage tank.
+Even though it’s more expensive than air to air heat pumps, it’s worth noting that these systems are a more complex energy system.
+So much so, that the heat it produces can be used for both central heating and domestic hot water if combined with a hot water storage tank.

 It only takes 30 seconds

-Heat pump efficiency is measured through the Coefficient of Performance (CoP), which can range from 1.5 to 4.5.
+Heat pump efficiency is measured by the Coefficient of Performance (CoP), which can range from 2 to 4.5.
 Air source heat pumps generally have a CoP of up to 4.

 Efficient air source heat pump performance can also be indicated in percentages.
 Below you can find an overview of the efficiency rates of different types of heat pumps: